pscheyer/Bulltipeer/README.md

 We need required table view delegate and datasource methods.
 Whole bunch of stuff, under the pragma mark for the table view delegate and data source methods.

+20150913 2230CST
+Had a brief bug from misplaced code in peerDidChangeState.
+Resolved it.

+20150913 2230CST
+add `disconnect` method.